Recording Studio Glossary

 wavetable synthesis – a method of sound synthesis (creating a sound with a synthesizer) in which digitized waveforms organized in banks (the wavetable) can be randomly accessed.
 See also AM Synthesis, additive synthesis, subtractive synthesis, sample synthesis, and FM synthesis.

 wave trough – the point on a wave where it exhibits the maximum amount of negative or downward displacement from the rest position.
 The opposite of wave crest.
+Also called a trough.

 wave velocity – the distance traveled by a wave in a given amount of time.
 Sometimes called wave speed, although technically velocity implies both speed and direction.